 - Your payment will increase after the interest only period – If you are holding onto the interest only loan for a while, then at some point the lender will force you to make principal payments as well.
 When that happens, your payment could jump up significantly.
 This is something you need to be fully aware of before you apply for an interest only home loan.

 - You risk having your home go under water if home values decline in your area – There are some areas where real estate may be declining.
 If you plan to put little down on your purchase, then I strongly suggest being careful about getting an interest only loan.
 Since you will not be paying down the loan with principal payments, you may go to sell the home in a few years and find out that you owe more than the home is worth.

-Who Is an Interest Only Home Loan For?
+Who Are Interest Only Home Loans For?

 There are a number of good reasons to consider an interest only home loan.
 For instance, it might make good financial sense.
 On a traditional 30 year fixed rate mortgage, roughly 70% of the payment goes toward interest during the first six or seven years of the loan.
 If your interest rate is low, then you have borrowed money at a good rate.